Public Records & Services in Corvallis

 Frequently Asked Questions

 To register to vote in Corvallis, Montana, residents can register online through the Montana Secretary of State's website, by mail, or in person at the Ravalli County elections office.
 Montana requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Montana Secretary of State's voter lookup tool.
-For local municipal elections in Corvallis, contact the Ravalli County Clerk's office for schedules and ballot information.
+For local county and state elections (Corvallis is an unincorporated community in Ravalli County and does not hold municipal elections), contact the Ravalli County Clerk's office for schedules and ballot information.

 Property records for Corvallis, Montana are maintained by the Ravalli Montana Department of Revenue's Office and the Ravalli County Clerk and Recorder.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Ravalli County, including parcels in Corvallis.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Ravalli County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Montana counties provide online property record searches through their county websites.
-For in-person requests, visit the Ravalli County offices at the county courthouse.
 The Ravalli County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Corvallis, Montana residents are available through both county and state offices.
 The Montana Department of Public Health and Human Services, Vital Records, located in Helena, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Montana.
 Orders can be placed online, by mail, or in person.
 Locally, the Ravalli County Clerk's office issues marriage licenses and maintains marriage records for Ravalli County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.